-- Slowly open the jack release valve to lower the vehicle until tire is resting on ground. - Tighten the wheel nuts in a crosswise pattern, as specified, with a torque wrench.
-For tire pressure and wheel bolt torque procedures, see the Mercedes-Benz Sprinter Van Operator's Manual. - · Remove the jack and stow it in the vehicle tool kit. - Check the tire pressure.
+- Slowly open the jack release valve to lower the vehicle until tire is resting on the ground. - Tighten the wheel nuts in a crosswise pattern, as specified, with a torque wrench.
+For tire pressure and wheel bolt torque procedures, see the Mercedes-Benz Sprinter Van Operator's Manual. - · Remove the jack and stow. - Check the tire pressure.
 For tire pressures see the Mercedes-Benz Sprinter Operator's Manual. - Retighten the wheel nuts to the specified torque with a torque wrench after a distance of approximately 30 miles.